farlee2121/DevEssentialsBlog/content/posts/2021-01-01-Accessors-Services-Not-Servants.md

 - SOLID Structure
 - IDesign
 - Clean Architecture
+title: "Accessors: Services, Not Servants"
 ---

-# Accessors: Services, Not Servants

 I've been on a long journey of meshing IDesign with Clean Architecture.
 Managers, engines, and utilities fit nicely, but accessors seemed too substantial for an adapter and not independent enough for a true service.
 At last, I've realized the place of accessors by building off [their relationship to utilities](../posts/2020-12-25-Incremental-Accessors.md).
 Accessors are independent services, not servants to managers.